nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 cd /sys/class/pwm/pwmchip0
 cat npwm
 ```

-Export a PWM channel to use it.
-Channel 0 is PWM0, channel 1 is PWM1.
+#### Export PWM Channels

+Before you can use a channel it needs to be exported.

+* channel 0 = PWM0
+* channel 1 = PWM1

 If a Buildroot image is flashed onto C.H.I.P.
 Pro you do not need to act as root and use `sudo sh -c` with quotes around the command string.

-For example this is for the **Pro (Debian)** image:
+**Pro (Debian)**

 ```shell
 sudo sh -c 'echo 0 > export' #PWM0